Joel Madden: Personal life

 In July 2004, 25-year-old Madden began dating teen idol Hilary Duff when she was 16.
 After a long period of tabloid speculation, Duff's mother Susan announced their relationship in a June 2005 interview for Seventeen.
 In November 2006, Madden and Duff broke up.
 Writing for Paper in 2015, Abby Schreiber noted that this and similar instances of famous men dating teenage girls had largely been ignored or even defended by tabloids at the time, something she attributed to changing public attitudes as well as tabloids and publicists having more control of information prior to the rise of social media.

 Madden started dating Nicole Richie in December 2006.
 They have two children: a daughter born in 2008 and a son born in 2009.
 The couple confirmed their engagement in February 2010, and married on December 11, 2010.
-Madden has residences in both Los Angeles and Sydney.
+Madden has residences in both Los Angeles and Sydney, Australia.
 Good Charlotte were particularly popular in Australia, and Madden has since labelled the country his "home away from home."

 Madden has a trademark habit of chewing toothpicks to help reduce the number of cigarettes he smokes a day.

 Madden is a Christian.
 He was raised as a Pentecostal in the Church of God denomination.